-On December 16, 2011, the CMTF concluded an extensive two-month study which analyzed different methods of implementing a two-track career path within the Department.
-Study results and CMTF recommendations have been presented to the CEO, ALADS, Professional Peace Officers Association (PPOA), and the Public Safety Cluster Agenda Review (CAR) meeting on February 8, 2012.
+On December 16, 2011, the Department concluded an extensive two-month study which analyzed different methods of implementing a two-track career path within the Department.
+These study results have been presented to the CEO, ALADS, PPOA, and the Public Safety Cluster Agenda Review meeting on February 8, 2012.

-The Department formed a subject matter expert working group to update the current sergeant and lieutenant classifications for the Dual Track Career Path proposal, and is also working with the CEO's Classification Unit regarding its implementation.
-The CMTF continues to conduct informational meetings concerning the proposal with the CEO, ALADS, and PPOA.
+The Department formed a subject matter expert working group to update the current sergeant and lieutenant classifications for the Dual Track Career Path proposal, and is also working with the CEOs Classification Unit regarding its implementation.
+The Department continues to conduct informational meetings concerning the proposal with the CEO, ALADS, and PPOA.